jaakkokorhonen/perplexity-settings/README.md

 - **`MORPH(user_lang);`**
   Use correct morphology and case endings for the response language.
 - **`SOURCES=global;`**
   Do not restrict sources by geography.
+Without this, queries in a specific language tend to pull sources in that language regardless of topic scope.
 - **`SEARCH_LANG={EN,orig};`**
   Search in English and in the original language of the query.
 - **`GEO=unrestricted;`**